 Since the invention of cameras, photographers have explored many genres.
 But the genre that relates close to art is conceptual photography.
 It is a form of photography that can capture ideas and transforms them into a stage with uniqueness and originality.

 It has been used since the advent of cameras, but the term ‘conceptual or fine art photography’ came into use in the 1960s, when similar Conceptual Art came into existence.
 In short, conceptual photography revolves around ideas, themes, and symbols.
 It is an artistic method to express one’s thoughts and feeling via creative freedom.

 Conceptual photography was first adopted as far back as the early twentieth century when photographers such as Alfred Stieglitz captured Marcel Duchamp’s – Fountain for an exhibition in New York.
 Later many other artists explored it to transform their ideas into images.
 This later stepped into consumerism, where conceptual photography entered advertising.

-Since then, conceptual photography has expanded into Hollywood as well, where artists such as Cindy Sherman, and David LaChapelle experimented with this medium to create exceptional results.
+Since then, conceptual photography has expanded into Hollywood, where artists such as Cindy Sherman and David LaChapelle experimented with this medium to create exceptional results.
 With time the range of topics included under these concepts has diversified hugely.

 The methods used have also expanded as better cameras and editing software have become available.
-Now with the advent of the internet, social sites like Instagram and Flickr also enable their users to share their concepts.
+With the advent of the internet, social sites like Instagram and Flickr also enable their users to share their concepts.

 Some tips to help you discover conceptual photography better: